Dry eye is a really common condition caused by a problem with your tears.

 After taking a detailed history and examining the front of your eyes, your optometrist or ophthalmologist may want to carry out further tests to help them decide how to treat your eyes.

-The types of test that an optometrist might undertake are covered in detail in our Understanding Dry Eye guide (see download links at the beginning of this page).
+The types of test that an optometrist might undertake are covered in detail in our Understanding Dry Eye guide.

 You can’t "cure" dry eye, but there are some treatments that can help your eyes feel more comfortable.